hydro-informatics/hydro-informatics.github.io/_sources/datascience/linear-classification.md

 ### Motivation behind margin boundaries

 Let's take a look at our previously presented training dataset (figure below).
 Any decision boundary within the dashed grey lines correctly splits the training examples.
-However, intuitively, we would like to favour a decision boundary that can maximize the distances between the decision boundary and the training points.
-The reason to do so is because it's likely that the points we wish to classify in the future have statistical noise, such that a decision boundary located too close to the training examples is more likely to misclassify sligthly changed (noisier) versions of the training examples.
-In contrast, a classifier that holds a relatively higher margin between the decision boundary and the examples will be probably more successfull in classifying future, unseen data.
+However, intuitively, we would like to favor a decision boundary that can maximize the distances between the decision boundary and the training points.
+The reason to do so is because it's likely that the points we wish to classify in the future have statistical noise, such that a decision boundary located too close to the training examples is more likely to misclassify slightly changed (noisier) versions of the training examples.
+In contrast, a classifier that holds a relatively higher margin between the decision boundary and the examples will be probably more successful in classifying future, unseen data.

 ```{figure} ../img/datascience/margin-bound.png
 :alt: marginbound